liberty-1776/RagApplication/README.md

    eb deploy
    ```

-Your app will be live at the Elastic Beanstalk URL shown after deployment.
+Your app will be live at the Elastic Beanstalk URL